sheep133/hololive_recorder/README.md

 This program mainly uses the `yt-dlp` package on [GitHub](https://github.com/yt-dlp/yt-dlp) and the multiprocess to allow multiple recordings at a time.

 Should this infringe any copyright, this responsitory will be immediately deleted.
+All videos should be deleted after you have watched it as well.

 # Library Required
 1. `pip install yt-dlp`